nightfire36/trading/README.md

-# trading
+# Trading

-The running application is available at address: TradingPlatform.pl
+The running application is available at address: <a href="tradingplatform.pl">TradingPlatform.pl</a>